Halloween is a perfect time to hone in on your miles and points-earning strategies

 Earning miles or cash back for Halloween supplies isn’t limited to online purchases with your rewards cards as there are lots of ways to earn bonus points or extra cash back in stores, too.
 One easy way to accomplish this is to simply use a credit card that earns a category bonus where you plan to shop.

-For example, if you want to purchase Halloween candy (along with your everyday items) at a grocery store, then pay for those items with a rewards credit card that pays out a bonus at grocery stores, such as the AmEx Everyday card or the AmEx Blue Cash Preferred card.*
+For example, if you want to purchase Halloween candy (along with your everyday items) at a supermarket, then pay for those items with a rewards credit card that pays out a bonus at U.S. supermarkets, such as the Blue Cash Everyday® Card from American Express or the Blue Cash Preferred® Card from American Express.

 I earn 3 Amex Membership Reward points per dollar spent at grocery stores (up to the first $6,000 annually) with my AmEx EveryDay Preferred card, and then I get an additional 50 percent bonus on all of those points earned that month if I have 30 transactions in my billing cycle.
 This means I can earn 4.5x fully transferable Membership Reward points on every dollar I spend on Halloween candy and more at the grocery store!